Latest update: October 2022

-Students of BPS teachers: A child of a parent/legal guardian employed as a “teacher” in a district may transfer into that district regardless of capacity.
-Under the law, the definition of teacher includes teachers, nurses, librarians, counselors and administrators who are certified employees.
+Students of BPS staff: A child of a parent/legal guardian employed by the district may transfer into that district regardless of capacity.

 Students in foster care: Any student in foster care currently placed in the home of another student enrolled in a district may transfer to said district regardless of capacity.
 Additionally, students in foster care many complete any number of transfers in a given school year and are not subject to the two-transfer limit.